- What is car insurance reinstatement?

-What’s more, the other driver may file a lawsuit against you; instead of having your insurance company in place to represent you legally, you may be required to pay your own legal expenses, including the cost to hire a lawyer.
+And the other driver may file a lawsuit against you; instead of having your insurance company in place to represent you legally, you may be required to pay your own legal expenses, including the cost of hiring a lawyer.
 And all of these events could force you to pursue bankruptcy.

 How to reinstate canceled auto insurance

 If your policy has been canceled, you may be able to get it reinstated by contacting your insurance provider, depending upon their rules and your state’s laws.
-Reinstatement is defined as the restoring of a canceled policy to full force and effect.
+Reinstatement is the restoration of a canceled policy to full force and effect.

-Get in touch as soon as possible with your insurance representative and explain your case.
-The insurance company may work out a deal with you to make settling this problem a lot easier.
+Get in touch with your insurance representative and explain your case as soon as possible.
+The insurance company may work out a deal with you to settle this problem much easier.
 But be ready to pay off the full amount due to avoid any more headaches.

 Some carriers have built-in grace periods, so read through your policy to see what is said about reinstating it if it is canceled.
 Be aware that the reinstatement may be effective after the policy cancellation date, creating a lapse of coverage.

-Also, car insurance providers that will allow reinstatement within 30 days may require you to sign a “statement of no loss.”
+Also, car insurance providers allowing reinstatement within 30 days may require you to sign a “statement of no loss.”
 This is a form stating you have not experienced a loss in the time you’re policy lapsed and that you cannot and will not make a claim during that time period.
 Some companies may charge you a reinstatement fee, as well, to reinstate your policy.

 What to do if your policy cannot be reinstated

-If your policy cannot be reinstated, you will need to initiate a new policy either with your current insurer (if they allow) or with a new insurer.
-If you have lost your car insurance due to non-payment and are unable to reinstate your former policy, it’s time to begin shopping for new auto insurance coverage.
+If your policy cannot be reinstated, you will need to initiate a new policy either with your current insurer (if they allow it) or with a new insurer.
+If you have lost your car insurance due to non-payment and cannot reinstate your former policy, it’s time to begin shopping for new auto insurance coverage.

 “You may be able to find standard coverage with traditional insurers.
 Or you could be forced into what’s called the non-standard auto market.
-If so, you will likely need to purchase a policy from a private insurer that specializes in high-risk drivers.
-These insurers write non-standard policies for drivers with bad accident records, high-performance cars, or those who live in high-risk areas,” adds Friedlander.
+If so, you will likely need to purchase a policy from a private insurer specializing in high-risk drivers.
+These insurers write non-standard policies for drivers with bad accident records, high-performance cars, or those who live in high-risk areas,” Friedlander says.

-If you are denied coverage through the private market, you may need to join a state-assigned risk pool.
+If denied coverage through the private market, you may need to join a state-assigned risk pool.